Joystream/helpdesk/roles/council-members/README.md

 - the `Candidacy Limit`

 ##### Scenario A:
 If: `Council Size <= Applicants <= Candidacy Limit`.
-Ie. the number of applicants is between the `Council Size` and `Candidacy Limit`.
+I.e. the number of applicants is between the `Council Size` and `Candidacy Limit`.

 The `Announcing` stage ends, with all the applicants proceeding to the `Voting` stage.

 ##### Scenario B:
 If: `Candidacy Limit < Applicants`.
-Ie. the number of applicants is greater than the `Candidacy Limit`.
+I.e. the number of applicants is greater than the `Candidacy Limit`.

-All of the applicants are sorted and ranked by their stake.
+All the applicants are sorted and ranked by their stake.
 The `Announcing` stage ends, and only those with a rank better than, or equal to, the `Candidacy Limit` will proceed to the `Voting` stage.

 The applicants that did not make it to the `Voting` stage get their stake back right away.

 ##### Scenario C:
 If: `Applicants < Council Size`.
-Ie. the number of applicants is smaller than the `Council Size`.
+I.e. the number of applicants is smaller than the `Council Size`.

 There are not enough applicants to fill the Council slots, and a new `Announcing` stage begins, with all the applicants automatically re-entered.